-If you have dependents, they are allowed to travel with or without you.
-Learn more about what documents they should carry.
+- If you have dependents, they are allowed to travel with or without you.
+They will need to bring certain documentation when traveling.

 If your passport is expired or close to expiring, you should renew it before you travel.
 Your passport must be be valid for at least six months into the future.
 Contact your home country’s embassy in the U.S. for information on renewal.